wakumaku/terraform-aws-ec2-instanceswitcher/README.md

   }
 }
 ```

-NOTE: you can pass to the `instance_list` the resulting `ids` from an [aws_instances data source](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/instances) output.

 This code will create 6 EventBridge Rules, one for each scheduled time, that will execute a lambda to perform the action.